Learning Visually Interpretable Oscillator Networks for Soft Continuum Robots from Video: Results

-All models are implemented in PyTorch and four configurations for each dataset are trained: (1) Koopman with standard decoder, (2) Koopman with ABCD ($+\mathcal{L}_\text{attn-cons}$), (3) 1D oscillator network with standard decoder, and (4) 2D oscillator network with coupled ABCD ($+\mathcal{L}_\text{attn-cons}$, $+\mathcal{L}_\text{attn-coupling}$).
+All models are implemented in PyTorch and four configurations for each dataset are trained: (1)~Koopman with standard decoder, (2)~Koopman with ABCD ($+\mathcal{L}_\text{attn-cons}$), (3)~1D oscillator network with standard decoder, and (4)~VONs ($+\mathcal{L}_\text{attn-cons}$, $+\mathcal{L}_\text{attn-coupling}$).
 Images are downscaled to $3 \times 32 \times 32$ pixels and subsampled to 60 fps ($\Delta t = 1/60$ s).
-We use a latent dimension of $k=8$ for the 1-segment dataset (four 2D oscillators) and $k=10$ for the 2-segment dataset (five 2D oscillators).
+Based on an oscillator-count hyperparameter sensitivity study (see on Fig.~\ref{fig:multistep_graph} (right)), we use $n=3$ oscillators ($k=6$ latents) for the 1-segment dataset and $n=5$ oscillators ($k=10$ latents) for the 2-segment dataset.
+For fairness, the Koopman models use the same latent dimension $k$ as the corresponding VON setting.
+All models use the same encoder architecture (3-layer CNN + linear layer) and the standard decoder mirrors it with transposed convolutions.
 We train all models for 300 epochs using AdamW with a batch size of 32 and separate learning rates for encoder, dynamics, and decoder.
-For ABCD models, we employ a 5-epoch warmup phase with decreased encoder and dynamic model learning rate to encourage background information to be captured by the learnable background parameters of the decoder.
-Training is terminated early at 150 epochs (1-segment) and 100 epochs (2-segment) for the 2D oscillator networks with the ABCD, as we observe better generalization.
-The implementation including the detailed architecture, hyperparameters, loss weights, and training schedules is available on GitHub\ifreview \footnote{Available after double-blind review.}. \else \footnote{Code available at: \url{https://github.com/UThenrik/visual_oscillators_for_SCR}}. \fi A video containing animations of the results presented in Sec.~\ref{subsec:attn_maps}-\ref{subsec:multi_step_prediction} is provided as supplemental media and is also available on YouTube\ifreview \footnote{Available after double-blind review.}. \else \footnote{Video available at: \url{https://youtu.be/nbGgmY9bI-w}}. \fi
+For ABCD-based models, we use a short warmup phase with reduced encoder and dynamics learning rate to encourage background information to be captured by the learnable background parameters.
+Training is terminated early at 100 epochs for the VONs, as we observe better generalization.
+The implementation including the detailed architecture, hyperparameters, loss weights, and training schedules is available on GitHub\footnote{Code available at: \url{https://github.com/UThenrik/visual_oscillators_for_SCR}}.
+A video containing animations of the results presented in Sec.~\ref{subsec:attn_maps}-\ref{subsec:multi_step_prediction} is provided as supplemental media and is also available on YouTube\footnote{Video available at: \url{https://youtu.be/i80H8erVISM}}.